Building a PVC Truck Bed Rack for e-Bikes

 PVC Bike Rack Dimensions for Maverick Truck Bed

-For general stability in the truck bed, Matt opted to use 1" Size PVC as his base size.
-He used a combination of 1" Internal Dome Caps and 1" External End Caps to fit everything snugly into the back of the truck bed.
-As he describes it:
+For stability and fit within the truck bed, Matt used 1” Size Furniture Grade PVC for the rack base.
+He also combined 1” Internal Dome Caps and 1” External Flat End Caps for a secure fit against the truck bed walls.

-"The open ends of the PVC pipe that touch the walls of the beds use internal dome caps and external caps.
-Since the inner dome caps go inside the tube, I used this for the horizontal ends near the cab.
-The flat back section uses external-style end caps that provide more surface area to hold it into place."
+“The open ends of the PVC pipe that touch the truck bed walls use internal dome caps and external caps.
+The inner caps fit inside the horizontal ends near the cab, while the flat back section uses external caps for more surface area to hold everything in place.”

-"I ordered three two-packs of 1" Size PVC pipe @ 60", 22 standard tees, two 90-degree elbows, two internal dome caps, and two external end caps, which cost about $150.00 with free shipping.
-It showed up really fast!
-If you make no cutting mistakes (I made a couple), you should have one 60" piece left."
+“I ordered three two-packs of 1” PVC pipe at 60”, 22 standard tees, two 90° elbows, two internal dome caps, and two external end caps — about $150 total with free shipping.
+It arrived fast!
+If you measure carefully, you’ll even have one 60” piece left.”

 PVC Pipe e-Bike Rack for Fat Tires from Rear